menu

 March 01, 1933 - May 15, 2025

-Robert Marks "Mark" Forssell, 92, of Savannah, Georgia, died on May 15, 2025, at home.
+Robert Marks "Mark" Forssell, 92, of Savannah, Georgia, died on May 15, 2025, at home surrounded by his children.
 He was born to Alfred Gustav and Gertrude (Trudy) Marks Forssell on March 1, 1933, and was raised in Baldwinsville, New York.
 Mark graduated from Webb Institute of Naval Architecture and Marine Engineering with a Bachelor of Science in 1955.
-He worked with the Naval Reactors program for 33 years, including four years in the Navy, developing nuclear power for submarines.
+He worked with the Naval Reactors program for 33 years, including four years in the Navy, where he developed nuclear power for submarines.
 Early in his career, he was assigned for four years to oversee the safety of the operation of the first nuclear power electrical generating power station in America.
-Awards included the rank of Distinguished Executive in the Senior Executive Service, personally presented by President Reagan, and the Navy Distinguished Civilian Service Award, the highest award given to a civilian by the Navy.
+He received multiple awards, including the rank of Distinguished Executive in the Senior Executive Service, personally presented by President Reagan, and the Navy Distinguished Civilian Service Award, the highest award given to a civilian by the Navy.

 Mark volunteered at his local Episcopal Churches in McLean and Savannah and served on several Diocesan commissions.
 He also served seven years in Savannah as treasurer and board member for the Interfaith Hospitality Network (now Family Promise).
 This led to chairing a $900,000 capital campaign for a day center dedicated to Mark.